simplear/imgui-glfw-opengl3-examples/README.md

 # Example codes that use imgui/glfw/opengl3

-- Examples(templates) that run with imgui/glfw/opengl3.
+Examples(templates) that run with imgui/glfw/opengl3.
-- Additionally for src2 : "stb"
-- Additionally for src3 : "opencv4.1.0"

 ## Confirmed Environment
 - Ubuntu 16.04